ayubaahmed/Windows-Client-Infection-via-Fake-Google-Authenticator/README.md

 - **45.125.66.32** – Suspicious server with traffic over port 2917 (non-standard).
 - **45.125.66.252** – Another suspicious server within the same address range.

-Due to limited supporting evidence, the last two IPs are considered suspicious rather than confirmed, but they require ongoing monitoring.
+Due to limited supporting evidence, the last two IPs are considered suspicious rather than confirmed, but they require ongoing analysis.

 Splunk time-series queries showed these addresses receiving abnormal volumes of traffic from the infected host, suggesting they formed part of the attacker’s infrastructure ![Suspicious IP Communication Timeline](./Images/Suspicious_IP_Communication_Timeline.png)  .